 - Remove the container from the freezer and pour on top of the other layers.

 - Heat 1/2 tbsp of smooth almond butter and using a spoon, let it drip evenly on top of the almond butter mixture.

-- Take your spoon and lightly move the spoon around to create the marbelized look on top.
+- Take your spoon or a toothpick and lightly move it around to create the marbelized look on top.

 - Place it back in the freezer for a minimum of 6 hours.
 If it's easier to let it sit in the freezer overnight, that works too.

 - Remove the container from the freezer and using a spatula remove all of the fudge onto a cutting board or plate.